1956 Pittsburgh Panthers football team

+The brass section of the University of Pittsburgh Varsity Marching Band blares out "Hail to Pitt" during a 1956 Pitt football game against Syracuse University.

 The 1956 Pittsburgh Panthers football team represented the University of Pittsburgh as an independent during the 1956 college football season.
 Led by second-year head coach John Michelosen, the Panthers compiled a record of 7–3–1 with a loss in the Gator Bowl to Georgia Tech.
 The team played home games at Pitt Stadium in Pittsburgh.